stefro/laravel-lang-country/docs/usage/date-time.md

 # Date (& time) helpers

-Below you can find all the date helpers (that can also be chained to add time) that are available in this package through the `LangCountry` facade or the Carbon macro's.
+Below you can find all the date helpers (that can also be chained to add time) that are available in this package through the `LangCountry` facade or the Carbon macros.

-::: tip Carbon Macro's
+::: tip Carbon Macros
-On most IDE's, the Carbon Macro's will be autocompleted.
+On most IDE's, the Carbon Macros will be autocompleted.
 :::

 ### Only numbers